-- Electronic invisibility: For its packet capture operations the USC10G4 uses neither an IP address nor a MAC address.
-This stealthiness increases the security of the appliance, while at the same time making installation as easy as connecting a few cables. - Removable key: Unit will not boot up without the key. - 20,000-bit dual encryption. - Sealed all-metal, high-strength, tamperproof stainless steel enclosure. - Encrypted access via management utility. - Physical access control: Enable/disable retrieve mode via front panel button.
+- Electronic invisibility: The USC10G3 uses neither an IP address nor a MAC address.
+This stealthiness increases the security of the appliance, while at the same time making installation as easy as connecting a few cables. - Removable key: Unit will not bootup without the key. - 20,000-bit dual encryption. - Sealed all-metal, high-strength aluminum tamperproof enclosure. - Encrypted access via management utility. - Physical access control: Enable/disable retrieve mode via front panel button.

-JI LON TOTAL
+of Lon tomions

-Interface 2 x 10GBASE-SR 4 x 1-GbE
+Interface 2 x 10-GbE Ethernet 4 x 1-GbE Ethernet

-Capacity 24 TBcontinuous-loop storage
+Memory o 24 TB o continuous-loop storage

-Bypass Automatic and manual • Automatically engages with loss of power • For more information see page 22
+Bypass Automatic and manual Automatically engages with loss of powerFor more information see page 17

-Capture & Record Speeds Peak: 10 Gbps Minimum Sustained: 5 Gbps @ 6 million packets / second For more information see page 16
+Capture & Record Speeds Peak: 10 Gbps Minimum Sustained: 5 Gbps @ 6 million packets / second For more information see page 13

 Data Output Format PCAP

 Encryption o Dual o 20,000-bit key

-GPS Time Synchronization Available o Via removable, external antenna o Manual enable/disable o For more information see page 17
+GPS Time Synchronization Via removable, external antenna Manual enable/disable For more information see page 14

-Power Supply 90 ~ 264 VAC, 47 Hz ~ 63 Hz
+Power Supply 95 ~ 250 VAC, 48 Hz ~ 60 Hz

+Power Consumption Peak: 150WTypical: 80-100W

 Environmental Storage temperature: -20 °C to +70 °C Operating temperature: 0 °C to +30 °C

-Dimensions 19 in x 3.5 in x 14 in34 lbs
+Dimensions o 19 in x 3.5 in x 12 in; 18 lbs

 Other Flow control supportedJumbo frames supported up to 9 KB

-^{} The USC10G4 may operate at slightly higher temperatures, however, care must be taken to ensure that there is at least one foot of unobstructed air space in front of the vents, to avoid the possible backflow of exhausted air into the unit.
+^{} The USC10G3 may operate at slightly higher temperatures, however, care must be taken to ensure that there is at least one foot of unobstructed air space in front of the vents, to avoid the backflow of exhausted air into the unit.
 If placed in a cabinet, the cabinet must be ventilated.